 The reds, blues and finer details and textures of Spider-Man’s suit are impressively rendered.
 Max’s neon blue CGI persona punches powerfully against the city sky with little in the way of on-screen noise.

 It’s these upscaling skills that set the Panasonic apart from rivals such as the Cambridge CXUHD.
 The picture is just clearer, sharper and more insightful across the board.
 We’d have no qualms paying the extra money demanded by the DP-UB9000.

-Panasonic has set the bar pretty high when it comes to picture quality, and that’s mirrored by a similarly robust sonic performance.
+Panasonic has set the bar pretty high when it comes to picture quality - albeit not quite as high as the Pioneer UDP-LX500 - and that’s mirrored by a similarly robust sonic performance.
 Dialogue between Max and Spidey is crystal clear, the electrified rasp to Max’s voice giving his lines a menacing feel.